george-pov/YTSkedy/docs/api/configuration.md

 - The WordPress Application Password is stored in the platform row's `PublishSettingsJson` so the provider can publish later.
 Moving provider secrets to an app-managed secret store remains a production hardening item.
-- Only the English title and optional description are sent.
+- Only the rendered title and optional rendered description are sent.
   Categories, tags, excerpts, slugs, featured media, and scheduling a future WordPress post are out of scope for this slice.

 ## CORS